-If a lender sees that you have made a lot of credit applications in a short space of time, they are likely to turn your application down.
-This is because the applications make it look like you rely on credit to get by, and that you may struggle to pay them back.
+This search will stay on your report for one year, and if a lender sees that you have made a lot of credit applications in a short space of time, they are likely to reject you.
+This is because too many applications can make it seem that you rely on credit to get by, and that you might struggle to pay them back.

-For more information about credit reports, scores and applications, visit our Learn section.
+For more information about credit reports, scores and applications, .